RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - `<tile>`: If the image repeats or not.
 - `<color>`: A color overlay, allowing you to change the color and opacity of the image.
 Uses four bytes values.
 The first three bytes represent the Hex color code (one byte per red, green, blue) with the last byte is defining the opacity (alpha channel).

-If you want a more detailed explaination of Element Properties you can read [this section](https://github.com/Aloshi/EmulationStation/blob/master/THEMES.md#image) of the EmulationStation Themes documention.
+If you want a more detailed explanation of Element Properties you can read [this section](https://github.com/Aloshi/EmulationStation/blob/master/THEMES.md#image) of the EmulationStation themes documentation.
+Especially if you want to use absolute pixel sizes (see [`<resolution/>` element](https://github.com/RetroPie/EmulationStation/blob/master/THEMES.md#the-resolution-tag))

-The first thing we'll do is set the path to the image: You should already have `bg_color.png` in your images folder.
-If not, grab it from the full **Spare** theme you downloaded earlier and place it in the `spare/_inc/images` folder.
+The first thing we'll do is set the path to the image: You should already have `bg_color.png` in your images' folder.
+If not, grab it from the Spare theme you downloaded earlier and place it in the `spare/_inc/images` folder.
 This image is a simple, white 32 x 32px PNG.

-!!! warning inline end
+**Warning**

-    Do not omit the heading dot (`.`) in `<path>`.
+> Do not omit the heading dot (`.`) in `<path>`.

 Add the line:
 `<path>./_inc/images/bg_color.png</path>`